umbraco/UmbracoDocs/umbraco-cloud/set-up/working-with-linux-macos.md

-# Working with Mac
+# Working with Linux/macOS

 One of the features built into Umbraco Cloud is the ability to work locally with your Umbraco site - without having a Windows machine with a local web server installed on it.
-This enables people on Mac or Linux-based OS to use their favorite editor to modify code in their Umbraco Cloud site.
+This enables people on macOS or Linux-based OS to use their favorite editor to modify code in their Umbraco Cloud site.

-## The Mac Solution
+## The Solution

-To work with Mac:

 1. On the Umbraco Cloud portal, go to your project and clone the site using your favorite Git client.